StevenK418/ResistorCalculator/README.md

 * 	Open in Android Studio.
 * 	Build and send to phone.
-* 	In app,
-	** Tap a band of your choice the resistor.
+* 	Tap a band of your choice the resistor.
-	** Choose a colour for the band you want.
+* 	Choose a colour for the band you want.
-	** Continue for bands 1-3.
+* 	Continue for bands 1-3.
-	** Select band 4 and choose either gold or silver for the tolerance value.
+* 	Select band 4 and choose either gold or silver for the tolerance value.
-	** Tap Calculate button to view the resistance and tolerance value of the resistor.
+* 	Tap Calculate button to view the resistance and tolerance value of the resistor.
-	** Tap reset button to clear the result and the bands before calculating another value.
+* 	Tap reset button to clear the result and the bands before calculating another value.